SAP-archive/BUILD/Contributing.md

 ###<a name="Ask Questions Using Issue Tracker"></a> Asking Questions Using Issue Tracker

+1. Click the <b>New Issue</b> button in the Issue Tracker of the relevant <a href="#Useful Links"></a>sub-project.

+2. Label the issue as a <b>Question</b>.

+3. Ensure the summary reflects the essence of your question, to enable community members to identify if it is releveant to them.

+   Once an Issue has been created, you can click comment to add further comments or respond.

 ###<a name="Report Bugs Using Issue Tracker"></a> Report Bugs Using Issue Tracker

-1. Bugs can be reported using the GitHub Issue Tracker for each sub-project.
-In summary, to be valid a bug must be the following:
+1. Before you report a bug, ensure that it is:
  * A real, current bug
  * Not a duplicate
  * Reproducible

-2. To report a bug, you simply open the Issue Tracker in the sub-project, and click the <b>New Issue</b> button.
-For links to each sub-projects, click <a href="#Useful Links"></a>here.
+2. To report a bug, click the <b>New Issue</b> button in the Issue Tracker of the relevant <a href="#Useful Links"></a>sub-project.

+3. Label the issue as a <b>Bug</b>.

-3. In summary, we prioritize bugs reported as following:
+3. We prioritize bugs reported as follows:
  * A good summary is provided
  * The bug is well-documented
  * A minimal example (with screen shots if applicable)